WolfgangBaeck/REB3Azure/readme.md

   ...
   Walm
 ```
-It is obvious that this can result in a number of problems since we have the information now in more than one place and for this reason, GitHub provides the definition of an environment such as "UAT", "PROD", or anything else you may need and with this, you can specify secrets with the same name but different values for each environment.
-At the moment, the repositories are not set up with environments.
+It is obvious that this can result in a number of problems since we have the information now in more than one place.
+While this seems to be a disadvantage for a multi-repo situation where from the hub we want to schedule the spokes, it isn't any different for the monolitic repository since the only difference between environment secrets can be at the "environment" level such as "Prod", "Dev", "UAT" and not on a per folder basis where each folder stands for a different client.
-# Spoke Repository
+# Spoke Repository or additional Client Folders
 Spoke repositories are all those that utilize the REB4Module repository to implement the Terraform code necessary for a complete client deployment.
 Examples are REB4Walm and REB4Kroger for example.
 Spoke repositories have their own deployment and destroy definitions as well as their own set of secrets holding the necessary information for tenent, client, subscription, and secrets which must be kept in synch with the REB4Module secrets if the intent to run all spoke deployments automatically upon a deployment in the REB4Module repository.
 ## Spoke Repository Creation
 When creating a repository for a new client, several steps have to be completed in the right order:
 1. Creating the client repository and uploading the terraform code for the client
 2. Adding the secrets for the action workflow to the repository, typically tenantid, clientid, clientsecret, subscriptionid.
 3. Creating the backend Terraform state repository as an Azure storage account.
 The creation of the state storage account presents us with a chicken - egg problem and will therefore most like stay a separate terraform or powershell script.
-4. Updating the client's provider.tf file with the appropriate storage account information (the example below is for WALM):
+4. Updating the client's provider.tf file with the appropriate storage account information.

+## Additional Client folder for Mono-Repository

+When a new client needs to be on-boarded, we will need to create an additional client folder in REB3Azure by duplicating all that exists in an existing client folder but we need to update the provider.tf file accordingly.
+I have currently created a StateAccount terraform application that creates one account and a container for each client:

 ```
 terraform {
     backend "azurerm" {
-    resource_group_name  = "r3uswalm-tfstate-rg"
+    resource_group_name  = "terraform-tfstate-rg"
-    storage_account_name = "r3uswalmtftp885kev"
+    storage_account_name = "terraformtfv78lno1s"
-    container_name       = "core-tfstate"
+    container_name       = "walm-tfstate"
     key                  = "actions.tfstate"
   }
   required_providers {